Key takeaways

 2. Routine maintenance

 As it sounds, routine maintenance is performed regularly—daily, weekly, or monthly, depending on the equipment or system.
-Overall, these tasks are crucial for maintaining the comfort of residents and day-to-day operations.
+Overall, these tasks are crucial for maintaining residents’ comfort and day-to-day operations.

 Common examples of routine maintenance include: